-Britain spins towards an election as Johnson wins preliminary approval
+Britain spins towards an election as Johnson wins preliminary approval for vote

 Lawmakers on Tuesday approved the timetable for Johnson’s “Early Parliamentary General Election Bill” without a formal vote and then waved it through in the second reading.

-Labour swung behind an election on Tuesday.
+Labour swung behind an election.
 “I’m ready for it, we’re ready for it,” Corbyn told parliament.

-The House of Commons will not vote on opposition proposals to allow EU citizens to take part in parliamentary elections or to lower the voting age to 16.

-Johnson had warned he would cancel plans to hold a snap election if parliament voted for such changes.
+The House of Commons will not vote on opposition proposals to allow EU citizens to take part in elections or to lower the voting age to 16.
+Johnson had warned he would cancel plans for an election if parliament voted for such changes.

 As Johnson moved closer to an election than he has ever been in his tumultuous three-month premiership, the EU granted a Brexit delay to Jan.
 31 but warned it might be the last.

 “The EU27 has formally adopted the extension.
 It may be the last one.
-Please make the best use of this time,” outgoing European Union chairman, Donald Tusk, said on Twitter.
+Please make the best use of this time,” outgoing European Union Chairman Donald Tusk said on Twitter.

 Among voters, there was some relief that the Brexit debate might be ending soon.